 The north Wirral shore - vast sand banks, promenades, embankments and sand dunes.
 The area is heavily used as a recreational area but despite this still holds huge numbers of birds.
 The sand banks are renowned for their large flocks of waders, especially Knot and Bar-tailed Godwit whereas inland a good variety of habitat includes sand-dunes, ponds, streams, reed-beds and unspoiled meadows.

-Red Rocks consist of two main habitats, south, towards West Kirby, are Red Rocks Marsh and sand dunes and to the north Hilbre Point overlooking Bird Rock, East Hoyle sand bank and Liverpool Bay.
+Red Rocks consist of two areas, south, towards West Kirby, are Red Rocks Marsh and sand dunes and to the north Hilbre Point overlooking Bird Rock, East Hoyle sand bank and Liverpool Bay.
 Hilbre Point (locally known as just "Red Rocks") can be good for sea watching, particularly in summer and autumn.
-Red Rocks Marsh is a nature reserve part of which maintained by the Cheshire Wildlife Trust.
-It is a 28 acre site of brackish marsh and sand dunes open to the public.
-The marsh attracts a considerable variety of migrants on passage in spring and autumn.
-The reed beds contain breeding Sedge and Reed Warblers in spring and summer whereas the sand dunes are full of sky larks and grasshopper warblers with one or two overwintering Stonechat.
+Red Rocks Marsh is a nature reserve maintained by the Cheshire Wildlife Trust.
+It consists of brackish marsh, reed bed and sand dunes and attracts a considerable variety of migrants on passage in spring and autumn.
+The reed beds contain breeding Sedge and Reed Warblers in spring and summer whereas the sand dunes have breeding sky larks and grasshopper warblers with one or two overwintering Stonechat.
 The reserve is also home to over 50 species of flowering plants and the rare Natterjack Toad.
 There are good views across to Hilbre and the sand banks are a wader roost in late summer, autumn and winter and a Tern roost in the summer with Common, Little and Sandwich Terns.

-The shore at Hoylake by the Life Boat Station is a high tide roost for
+The shore at Hoylake at the end of King's Gap road is a high tide roost

-waders during medium to neap high tides.
-Hundreds, if not thousands of
+for waders during spring to medium high tides.
+Hundreds, if not

-Oystercatchers, Knot, Dunlin, Bar Tailed Godwit and Redshank should be
+thousands of Oystercatchers, Knot, Dunlin, Bar Tailed Godwit and

-30,000 are sometimes seen in winter, a magnificent sight.
-This spot is also good
+as big as 30,000 are sometimes seen in winter, a magnificent sight and

-slipway beyond the flats become quite muddy and consequently are feeding
+down beyond the Lifeboat Station the flats become quite muddy and

-areas for a good selection of waders, gulls and Shelduck.
+consequently are feeding areas for a good selection of waders, gulls

 On the inland side of Hoylake are a group of marshy fields called the Langfields.
-This area, often flooded in winter, is always worth checking out for a good selection of wildfowl.
+This area, often flooded in winter, is always worth checking out for a good selection of wildfowl and waders.
 Any marshland bird can turn up here.

 Meols promenade, an extension of the promenade at Hoylake, is an excellent spot to observe waders at low tide.
-A channel runs close to the shore here and this attracts the usual Oystercatchers and Redshank along with a good variety of other species including Bar-tailed Godwit and Grey Plover.
-A particularly good spot for viewing these birds is at the end of Roman Road, there is even a shelter provided!
+A channel runs close to the shore here and this attracts the usual Oystercatchers and Redshank along with a good variety of other species including Dunlin, Knot and Grey Plover.
+A particularly good spot for viewing these birds is at the end of Roman Road, there is a convenient shelter there.
 Stand here as the tide comes in during winter and the birds feeding on Mockbeggar wharf to the east move off in huge flocks, flying past on their way to high tide roosts at Hoylake and Point of Ayr.

 From the east end of Meols to New Brighton promenade stretches a large concrete embankment protecting the low lying land behind.
 The embankment affords good view points both at low tide to see the waders and high tide for sea-watching.
 In September during the Autumn passage this is the best place in Britain to see Leach's Petrel, be there two hours either side of high water during a strong to gale force North West wind.
-300 were seen in one day in 1997.
 Prime spots for sea watching are Dove Point (meols) and Leasowe Gunsite car park.
-These and other birds such as Shearwaters get blown into Liverpool bay and the mouth of the River Mersey whence they make their way along the Wirral coast and back out into the Irish Sea past Hilbre Island.
+These and other birds such as Manx Shearwaters get blown into Liverpool bay and the mouth of the River Mersey whence they make their way along the Wirral coast and back out into the Irish Sea past Hilbre Island.

 Note that a further description of the North Wirral shore can be seen in the October 1999 Newsletter.Top of page.